When it comes to deep cleaning, it’s hard to beat an upright vacuum.

 Cord length is also decent at 20 feet, but it does not have any cord rewind.
 After cleaning you’ll have to wrap the cord around hooks under the body.

 Some potential issues

-There are a number of complaints about sub-standard quality that range from the flexible plastic hose breaking to the main cleaning head not working well.
-If these issues concern you then you can purchase the optional 3 year extended warranty from Amazon to get that extra peace of mind.
+There are some complaints about sub-standard quality that range from the flexible plastic hose breaking to the main cleaning head not working well.
+If these issues concern you, then you can purchase the optional three years extended warranty from Amazon to get that extra peace of mind.